-Ferries are a great way to travel, but unlike almost all other types of transportation they have an annoying habit of arriving too early then waking you up brutally with some loud abrasive noise at 5 am.
+Ferries are a great way to travel, but unlike almost all other types of transportation they have an annoying habit of arriving too early then brutally waking you up with some loud abrasive noise at 5 am.
 Not an ideal way to start the day.
-On the the hand a new country is always exciting and we had two days of cycling across Sardinia, plus a cup of decent coffee to look forwards to.
+On the other hand a new country is always exciting and we had two days of cycling across Sardinia, plus a cup of decent coffee to look forwards to.

 We’d opted to take the back roads through the hills because we’re hard like that, but also because the coast road looked gnarly.
 It was the right choice.
 Even at 6 in the morning it was full of fast, scary drivers and plenty of trucks.